 4) Online or real-world meetings with people who provide their personal information to us for the purposes of later contact regarding products and services provided by us or one of our third party providers of products and services.

-We understand there are 6 Lawful bases for data processing.
-We are usually only concerned with Consent and Contract:
+We understand there are 6 Lawful bases for data processing:

 Consent: We process information with the specific consent of the individual concerned, whether for our services or for referral to our professional partners.
 We require specific opt in consent Online and hard copy consent Offline regarding the use of their information.